Cart 0

 Consultation Fees

 I truly love sharing my knowledge about Greenland, but after years of offering guidance for free, I’ve realized I need to set clearer boundaries.
 Planning travel in Greenland—especially in remote areas—is complex and time-intensive, requiring deep relationships and expertise.
 To ensure I can continue providing high-quality support, all consultations are now paid and must be scheduled in advance through cal.com.
-All prices are in USD.
+All prices are in USD from $150 - $300 depending on whether it’s a personal project or business.

 DSC_1948.jpg